 Cob Wall Preparation

-Cob and earth walls have a friable surface which needs to be prepared before render or plaster can be applied.
-The wall surface should be wet down the day before application.
-On the day of application it should be dampened (but not wet).
-A harling coat is then applied to the wall by casting vigorously from a harling trowel (or even a coal scuttle shovel) It can also be applied by mortar spray or Tyrolene gun.
+Cob and earth walls often have a friable surface which needs to be prepared before render or plaster can be applied.
+The wall surface should be dampened down on the day before application.
+A harling coat which is designed to stablise the friable cob is then applied to the wall by casting on from a HARLING TROWEL.
+The harling material is often a combination of weak hydraulic lime and aggregates mixed to a slurry consistencey.
+It can also be applied by mortar spray.
 It should then be left for at least 4 days to set hard before the application of the first scratch coat of render.

 The first coat of lime render is applied by use of a laying on trowel or float, the coat is applied to a thickness of approximately 8-10mm thickness, coats much thicker than this will result in shrinkage cracks, in 2 coat work, this coat will need to be straightened by use of plastering straight edges, once flat the coating should be left to stiffen up, sometimes known as tightening, as this happens, the render should be compacted and compressed by scouring the render with a wood or polyurethane float, i.e., rubbing up in a circular motion.
 The over working of the surface should be avoided as this will draw lime to the surface.
 During the scouring process any shrinkage cracks should be closed, by pushing the crack back with the edge of the trowel and rubbing new material into the depression.